 The testimony of James Gillium – Gillium now claimed he lied after making a deal with the prosecution in exchange for release from prison, but he now felt guilty as Elmore was on death row.
 Gillium claimed Elmore had only ever said that he did not kill Dorothy Edwards.

 The time of death – medical examiners at the original trial had testified that Mrs Edwards had died on the Saturday night during the only hours that Edward Lee Elmore did not have an alibi.
-A new medical examiner however said she had died on the Sunday afternoon.
-Rigour mortis had not set in nor had decomposition which would be expected if she had died the previous evening.
+A new medical examiner, however, said she had died on the Sunday afternoon.
+Rigor mortis had not set in nor had decomposition which would be expected if she had died the previous evening.

 Contamination of evidence – the evidence list for Elmore’s clothing on the night of the murder showed his trousers had gone through eight different people before the trial.
-One of them was Thomas Henderson, a police officer who knew both the victim and her neighbour James Holloway.
+One of them was Thomas Henderson, a police officer who knew both the victim and her neighbor James Holloway.
 Mr Henderson was not a forensic officer and had no reason to have these items in his possession for any length of time.
-It was argued that these items had been tampered with the blood planted there.
+It was argued that these items had been tampered with and the blood evidence planted.

 Elmore’s hairs at the crime scene – at the time of Elmore’s original trial, the hair evidence was not presented and when asked for could not be produced.
 According to the State, this evidence had been lost.
 Sixteen years later, this evidence reappeared.
 The hairs in question were tested and proved not to be Edward Lee Elmore’s at all but hairs from a Caucasian male.